cfsantos/Cutout/README.md

 To train ResNet18 on CIFAR10 with data augmentation and MaxDropout:
-`python train.py --dataset cifar10 --model resnet18 --data_augmentation --cutout --length 16`
+`python train.py --dataset cifar10 --model resnet18 --data_augmentation

 To train ResNet18 on CIFAR100 with data augmentation and MaxDropout:
-`python train.py --dataset cifar100 --model resnet18 --data_augmentation --cutout --length 8`
+`python train.py --dataset cifar100 --model resnet18 --data_augmentation

 To train ResNet18 on CIFAR10 with data augmentation, cutout and MaxDropout:
 `python train.py --dataset cifar10 --model resnet18 --data_augmentation --cutout --length 16`